Dox (poet): Late period

-Several members of Dox's died in the subsequent decade.
+Several family members of Dox's died in the subsequent decade.
 The poet successively lost two children, his father, and then his wife in 1954.
-Dox gave up his work as a farmer and consecrated his energies to writing, often working as a newspaper vendor to make ends meet.
+Dox gave up his work as a farmer and concentrated his energy on writing, often working as a newspaper vendor to make ends meet.
 He started his own newspaper, Sakaizan'ny Mpianatra, which was short-lived.
-In 1952 he co-founded the Union of Malagasy Poets and Writers (Union des Poètes et Écrivains Malgaches - UPEM).
+In 1952, he co-founded the Union of Malagasy Poets and Writers (Union des Poètes et Écrivains Malgaches; UPEM).
 A publishing house he launched in 1955, Imprimerie Mazava, proved a short term venture.
 He also co-founded Tsiry, an association dedicated to publishing the works of creative Malagasy youth.
 In the early 1960s, Dox translated three major novels from French to Malagasy: El Cid (1961), Horace (1962) and Andromaque (1964).
 He omitted several passages of El Cid, most likely believing they would not find appeal in the Malagasy cultural milieu.
 The popularity and quality of his poetry led the Ministry of Education to include it in the national curriculum beginning shortly after independence in 1960.

 In 1971 he published his only compilation of French language poems, Chants Capricorniens, which included a number of hainteny translated into French.
 He actively took part in the student protests of 1972 that brought down the Tsiranana administration, appearing at protests and publishing poems in favor of the popular cause.
 He applied his art to champion the causes of the most marginalized and disempowered segments of the population.
 During this time, he wrote and performed numerous songs, often in collaboration with major stars of the period, including Wilson Ramaroson, Naly Rakotofiringa, Fredy Raolifahanana, Bessa, and Dédé Sorajavona; many of these songs were highly successful and have become classics.

-Dox was named President of the Komitin'ny Artista Malagasy Mitambatra (K.A.MA.MI., Committee of United Malagasy Artists) and Vice President of the Andrianampoinimerina Academy, then became member of the Académie Malgache on 28 August 1975.
+Dox was named President of the Komitin'ny Artista Malagasy Mitambatra ('Committee of United Malagasy Artists'; K.A.MA.MI.) and Vice President of the Andrianampoinimerina Academy, then became member of the Académie Malgache on 28 August 1975.

 On 14 June 1978, an unknown individual bumped into Dox on the stairway between the Analakely and Ambondrona neighborhoods of Antananarivo.
 The poet lost his balance and died from injuries sustained while tumbling down the stairs.
 He is interred in the family tomb at Anjanapara, several kilometers outside Antsirabe.